mjishnu/pypdl/README.md

 - `progress`: The download progress percentage.
 - `speed`: The download speed, in MB/s.
 - `time_spent`: The time spent downloading, in seconds.
-- `downloaded`: The amount of data downloaded so far, in bytes.
+- `current_size`: The amount of data downloaded so far, in bytes.
 - `eta`: The estimated time remaining for download completion, in the format "HH:MM:SS".
 - `remaining`: The amount of data remaining to be downloaded, in bytes.
 - `failed`: A flag that indicates if the download failed.